When are the elections?

 With so many political parties, many different issues impacting a diverse range of communities can have an impact on Israeli elections.
 Here are some of the most important:

-Settlements and the Palestinian Issue: Attitudes towards the Israeli-Palestinian conflict, the two-state solution and the settlements lie are central to Israeli politics and help to define where parties lie on the left-right spectrum.
+Settlements and the Palestinian Issue: Attitudes towards the Israeli-Palestinian conflict, the two-state solution and the settlements are central to Israeli politics and help to define where parties lie on the left-right spectrum.
 Right-wing voters, particularly in the national-religious camp, will continue to push for policies that expand settlements, entrench Israeli control of the occupied territory and move in the direction of annexation.
+In the final days of the April campaign, Netanyahu himself pledged to annex settlements in the West Bank in his next term, a commitment which was welcomed by the right-wing parties and later played a role in coalition negotiations.
+Annexation is therefore likely to play a more prominent role in this second election.

 Democracy and the Nation-State Law: In recent years, the Netanyahu government has taken a number of steps which seem to undercut Israeli democratic institutions and principles.
 One such action was the passage of the controversial Nation-State Law.
 The law emphasized Israel’s status as a Jewish state but also was seen by some as discriminating against non-Jewish Israelis, relegating them to a second-class status.
 There is increasing concern among both Jewish and non-Jewish voters that Israel is moving in a more authoritarian and undemocratic direction.
 Several of Netanyahu’s leading challengers have already stated that they would seek to remove or amend the Nation-State Law.
 On the right, critics of the law have been portrayed as insufficiently nationalist or Zionist.